lukechilds/merge-images/README.md

 ### Opacity

-Set the opacity of an image.
+The opacity can also be tweaked on each image.

 ```js
 mergeImages([